jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 test_converting_strings_to_integers
 ========================================================

-Time to convert the string_ to an integer_ so I can do the subtraction
+Time to convert the string_ to an integer_ for the subtraction to work

 .. _test_converting_strings_to_integers_red: